-While minor adverse and long-term effects on wetlands would occur, with adherence to the Procedures, we conclude that construction and operation of the project would result in minor effects on wetlands that would be appropriately mitigated and reduced to less than significant levels.
+While minor adverse and long-term effects on wetlands would occur, with adherence to the Procedures and with implementation of our recommendations, we conclude that construction and operation of the project would result in minor effects on wetlands that would be appropriately mitigated and reduced to less than significant levels.
 In addition, the COE could require Midship Pipeline to offset unavoidable impacts on wetlands through the creation, restoration, enhancement, or preservation of at least an equal amount of wetlands through implementation of an agency-approved Compensatory Mitigation Plan.